-Learn about the thoughts, feelings, behaviours and physical symptoms associated with anxiety.
+Learn about the thoughts, feelings, behaviours and physical symptoms connected to anxiety.

-- Many thoughts constantly running through your head (can’t shut your mind off)
+- Many thoughts keep running through your head (can’t shut your mind off).

-- Always monitoring and looking for signs that something bad might happen
+- Always looking for signs that something bad might happen.

 Physical Signs add

-Keep in mind that symptoms are changes from your usual routines or habits.
+Remember, symptoms are changes from your usual routines or habits.
 Not everyone experiences the same set of symptoms or to the same level.
-The symptoms listed above occur occasionally for most people, they can also be indications of a physical health problem.
+Most people experience these symptoms from time to time but they become a problem when they keep coming back or don’t go away.
+They can also indicate there is a physical health problem.

 Concerned about someone else?

-It can be difficult to understand why a friend worries so much, even over stuff that doesn’t seem to matter.
-What one person worries about may seem silly to another; but each person’s worry or anxiety is real to them.
-Telling them to not worry so much won’t help.
+It can be hard to understand why a friend worries so much, even over stuff that doesn’t seem to matter.
+One person’s worry may seem silly to another, but each person’s worry or anxiety is real to them.
+It doesn’t help to tell them to not worry so much.
 For information on how to help a friend, visit Supporting a Friend.